Mordrag0/Convex-Layers/README.md

 # Convex-layers

-The ConvexLayers class is the implementation of Chazelles optimal algorithm for finding convex layers.
+The ConvexLayers class is the implementation of Chazelle's optimal algorithm for constructing convex layers.